Arifur4321/GISA/README.md

-# AISA
+# GISA

-our AISA will scan nearby drone and decode all the opendroneid packets instantly
+our GISA will scan nearby drone and decode all the opendroneid packets instantly

 Description of the program :
-->The AISA.py is the main python file
+->The GISA.py is the main python file
 The ODIDScanDelegate calss basically starts scanning all nearby bluetooth device .
 Opendroneid protocol broadcast packet comes with a 16b service data . and it starts with "faff" so There is a check that  if the value startswith("faff") then i use